Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Results and Discussion

-Table~\ref{tab:avg_metrics_20} summarizes the predictive performance of all models in the low-data regime.
-Despite the reduced training set, DE retained its overall superiority in accuracy, achieving the lowest MAE of 0.023 and RMSE of 0.082.
-Among the Bayesian models, FO and LRT remained competitive: FO reached an MAE of 0.031 and an RMSE of 0.075, while LRT followed closely with 0.033 and 0.075, respectively.
-RAD again delivered the weakest results, with the highest errors (MAE = 0.046, RMSE = 0.096) and broader variability.
+In the low-data regime, despite the reduced training set, DE retained its overall superiority in accuracy, achieving the lowest MAE of 35 meV/atom and RMSE of 291.
+Among the Bayesian models, LRT remained competitive, achieving a similar accuracy with a MAE of 54 and even a lower RMSE of 259 when compared to DE, suggesting a higher robustness to outliers.
+Nonetheless, DE kept a better performance in terms of NLL respect to LRT, showing a better calibration of errors even for smaller datasets.

-Interestingly, FO and LRT achieved lower RMSE values than DE in this regime.
-This suggests that these Bayesian models are more robust to outliers, particularly FO, which also exhibited the smallest RMSE standard deviation among all models.

-NLL results corroborate these findings.
-DE preserved the lowest NLL value (-3.67), reflecting its continued strength in both predictive accuracy and uncertainty calibration.
-FO and LRT also performed reasonably well, with NLL values of -2.83 and -2.79, respectively.
-RAD, in contrast, remained the least reliable, with a higher NLL of -2.15 and a significantly larger standard deviation.
+RAD, on the other hand, offered the lowest accuracy among the three models and a particularly poor performance in terms of NLL.
+This is due to the presence of big outliers in the predictions, as shown by the highest value of the RMSE among the three, coupled with very low predicted uncertainties, which suggest that such scheme suffers under-representative dataset.

 In summary, DE consistently achieved the lowest values across all evaluated metrics-including MAE, RMSE, and especially NLL, highlighting its superior predictive accuracy and more reliable uncertainty quantification compared to the Bayesian alternatives.